I'm also studying for the Certified Health Education Specialist exam (October 2015) and relearning Spanish to help me be better at my job.

 2. My smartphone, mostly for the built-in GPS.
-My sense of direction is nonexistent, so this feature has saved my ass more times than I can count, especially when I first moved here.
+My sense of direction is nonexistent, so this feature has saved my ass more times than I can count.

-4. Skype and Facebook chat.
-My college friends are literally scattered around the world, and these make being away from them much more bearable.
-And okay, I talk to my mom on chat, too.
+4. Skype.
+My friends are literally scattered around the world, and these make being away from them much more bearable.

-6. Dark chocolate peanut butter.
+6. Dark chocolate almond butter.
 My two favorite things in ONE JAR.

-How humans came up with the idea of drinking another animal's milk.
-I mean, don't get me wrong, I love dairy foods, but, if you think about it, it *is* a really weird practice.
+How humans came up with the idea of consuming another animal's milk.
+I mean, don't get me wrong, I love cheese and yogurt, but, if you think about it, it *is* a really weird practice.